(Thanks to President Roosevelt for the mis-quote)

 'Mission Accomplished' indeed!

-Pendolino 390 053 passing Crewe 7th December 2011 - On board were Kit Spackman and Martin Collins who travelled on the first APT-P public trip 30 years ago that day.
+Pendolino 390 053 passing Crewe 7th December 2011 - On board were Kit Spackman and Martin Collins who both travelled on the first APT-P public trip 30 years ago that day.